Kit/convertkit-wordpress/TESTING.md

 If you haven't yet created a branch and made any code changes to the Plugin, refer to the [Development Guide](DEVELOPMENT.md)

-### Familiar with PHP Coding Standards, PHPStan, wp-browser and Codeception
+### Familiar with PHP Coding Standards, PHPStan, wp-browser and Codeception?

 The following Composer commands can be used: